Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Results

 \subsection{Axis comparison}

 Finally, to demonstrate the usefulness of oriented stacking, we quantify the differences along the major (filament) and minor (perpendicular to filament) axis profiles of the stacks.
 Fig.~\ref{fig:xyaxis} shows the profiles as a function of the major/minor axis coordinate $d$ when averaged over a rectangular band 5 pixels ($\sim1.5$ Mpc) wide, centred on each axis.
 This is distinct from doing a higher-order multipole decomposition.
 Shown in solid lines, the total $y$ profile along the major axis (blue) is higher than along the minor axis (gray).
 The middle panel shows the ratio of the signals, which ranges from 2-7 and generally increases with $d$.
 By construction, the major axis contains more gas associated with halos, which is much hotter and denser than average.
-For the unbound gas alone (dashed), the gas along the major axis also contributes a stronger $y$ signal than the minor axis.
+For the diffuse gas alone (dashed), the gas along the major axis also contributes a stronger $y$ signal than the minor axis.
 This is likely due to a combination of the following reasons: the gas is denser and hotter due to collapse along the filament and towards halos; it has been heated by AGN feedback near halos; and there is more gas along the filament axis to contribute to each line-of-sight integral.

-By orienting on filaments, the minor axis becomes depleted with respect to the average, which inflates the major-to-minor axis ratio.
-To determine how much oriented stacking boosts the signal compared to a typical unoriented stack, we repeat this test but compare the major-axis signal to the monopole signal, which represents the angle average (not shown).
-In general, oriented stacking boosts the signal by about $2\times$.
+We note that, by orienting on filaments, the minor axis becomes depleted with respect to the average, which inflates the major-to-minor axis ratio.
+To determine how much oriented stacking boosts the signal compared to an unoriented stack, we compare the major-axis signal to the monopole signal, which represents the angle average (as shown in Fig.~\ref{fig:monopole}).
+Oriented stacking boosts the extended signal along the major axis by about $2\times$.